top of page

 You can plan for weeks, months, or even years in advance for a destination fly fishing trip.
 Knowing the best time of year to put yourself at the right place at the right time can be a great path to success on the water.
 However, the best laid plans can quickly fall to the wayside if Mother Nature has a different idea in mind.
 Knowing how to pivot or endure these obstacles separates the great anglers from the rest of the pack.
 Being able to put aside prior fishing success and history and focusing on the current conditions at hand are important is and excellent skill that will pay off when times are tough.

-Fly Fishing Ireland
+Fly Fishing Lough Melvin

 I never would have imagined sunny and 75 would be the toughest conditions I’d ever face as a fly fisherman, but that was certainly the case on a late spring trip to Ireland.
 Late May and early June often bring healthy hatches of several mayfly species to the northern part of the country, making my target trout species of the Gillaroo and Sonaghan (close relatives of the brown trout found only in Lough Melvin on the Northern Ireland border) a seemingly simple achievement.
 These fish thrive in the dreary overcast, and rainy climate that is found throughout the island for a vast majority of the year.
 The gillaroo will adapt better to the bright and sunny conditions as they often occupy the shallows of the lake along with the upper section of the Drowes River below the lake outlet.